Blass2000/SQL-Tips-and-Setup/README.md

 # SQL 101: Beginner's Guide to SQL Database Programming

 Welcome to the SQL 101 repository, your beginner's guide to SQL database programming.
 Whether you're new to databases or have some programming experience, this repository provides step-by-step guidance, code examples, exercises, and resources to help you master SQL.
-Let's unlock the power of data with SQL!
+Lets Gooooo!

 ## Table of Contents
 1. [Installation Guide](#installation-guide)